Back to home pageProfessional Education

 Radiation Therapy Physics Residency

 The purpose of the residency is to provide the training necessary for the medical physics resident to become an independent academic clinical medical physicist in radiation therapy.
 This is achieved through a 3 year residency program, with two years focused on clinical training (preparing the resident for certification by the American Board of Radiology (ABR)), and a third research year, giving the resident the opportunity to establish a research path which can be expanded and further explored upon graduation from this program.
+The research year has proven to be an advantage when seeking employment.

 The program currently supports three residents.
-We do not anticipate any openings until early 2025.
+We do not anticipate any openings until early 2027.

-Applicants should have a Masters or PhD in medical physics from a CAMPEP accredited program or a PhD from a closely related field and a certificate from CAMPEP.
+Applicants should have a Masters or PhD in medical physics from a CAMPEP accredited program or a PhD in a closely related field and a certificate from CAMPEP.
 “A certificate program is a program of didactic coursework offered by a CAMPEP-accredited graduate or residency program, intended to enable individuals with a doctoral degree in physics or a related discipline to meet the didactic requirements needed to enter a CAMPEP-accredited residency program.”
 The Beaumont Medical Physics Residency is a clinical training program.
 The applicant is expected to have the necessary formal coursework in this field.

 Application materials must include: